neronmoon/neronmoon.github.io/index.md

 I am DevOps and backend developer from Kaliningrad, Russia 🇷🇺

 I adore technologies and building new things out of them.
-My web background has given me a solid experience in designing systems from scratch and scale them, quickly adapting to the crazy worlds, thinking a few steps ahead and do what is needed to get things done.
+My web background has given me a solid experience in designing systems from scratch and scale them, quickly adapting to the crazy world, thinking a few steps ahead and do what is needed to get things done.

 I always try to keep up with the latest trends, but I prefer to build things as simple as possible,